 Get Your Toyota RAV4 Serviced in Los Angeles, CA

-If this process doesn’t work, bring your vehicle into our service center.
+If this process doesn’t work, bring your vehicle to our service center for a maintenance light reset procedure and diagnostic service.
 Our highly trained mechanics can help care for your RAV4 and ensure the light turns off.
-Browse our service specials then schedule an appointment online or contact us to save your spot in line.
+Browse our service specials then schedule an appointment online to save your spot in line.

 More Toyota Service Posts

-If you haven’t serviced your Toyota RAV4 in some time, you may notice your model’s maintenance light is on.
-If you see the maintenance light illuminated on the dashboard of your Toyota RAV4, you’ll want to bring your vehicle to our service center.
-Learn how to reset the maintenance light on your RAV4 here at…
+If you haven’t serviced your Toyota RAV4 SUV in some time, you may notice that your RAV4 maintenance light is on.
+If you see the maintenance light illuminated on the dashboard of your Toyota RAV4, you’ll want to bring your vehicle to our service center for a reset of the maintenance light.
+Learn what may…

-Yes — like many of your car’s features, the air conditioning system uses gas.
-The air conditioner draws energy from the alternator, which is powered by the engine.
-Fuel is needed to power your Toyota car‘s engine.
-However, in some situations, using the AC can be more efficient than not using it.
-Read on to…
+Does your car’s air conditioning (a/c) use gas?
+Yes — like many of your car’s features, the air conditioning system does consume fuel.
+Car dair conditioning works by drawing energy from the alternator, which is powered by the engine.
+Fuel is needed to power your Toyota car‘s engine, so indirectly, car a/c consumes fuel….

 Timing belts are thin material that holds together and synchronize the camshaft and crankshaft rotations.
 Timing belts are also known as cambelts (timing chains for engines with larger bores and strokes) and play a crucial role in how internal combustion engines work.
 Timing belts ensure that both the camshaft and crankshaft are rotating in sync,…

 Transmission cost depends mainly on damage and what you’re willing to spend.
 Most transmissions repairs and replacements cost between $300 to $3,400.
 Do you need replacement services, or can you get away with smaller repairs?
 Learn more about related service costs below, and how Toyota of Downtown LA’s service center can help Mission Hills and Cerritos drivers get their…